SyntaxReference/SyntaxReference.dev/CONTRIBUTING.md

 - Whenever possible, try to follow the language guidelines (variable naming, function naming and so on)
 - Indent using tabs
+- Be Obvious and redundant (No implicit cast, explicit `this.` operator etc)

 ## Web Support